Single Smart Plug — Multi Smart Plug

 I think that a hub would give you quicker responses because the hub handles your request, rather than a distant server.
 There is extra cost for a hub, but the prices are getting lower all the time.
 (Remember that first LED light bulb you bought for $30 or more?)

 One more thing™.
-You can chain two commands in one GH waking.
-An example is, "Hey Google, turn off the floor light and turn on the table light".
+You can chain up to three commands in one GH waking.
+An example is, "Hey Google, turn off the floor light and turn on the table light and stream cfos 560.".
 Note:For this to work, you must use the real device name, not the shortcut alias (discussed later).
 You can turn on or off multiple devices with the same room command.
 "Hey Google, turn off the kitchen lights and turn on the living room lights".

 Setting Up and Naming Conventions